 Pale’s expertise lies in adult literacy and learning and therefore allows him to be flexible in the aspects and topics of training that is required.
 Foundation life skills learning, financial literacy/skills, self-actualization and worth, confidence in sales and marketing, cultural safety, cross cultural communication, diverse community interaction, intergenerational issues and music are some of the current training packages that keep him busy in the health and education tertiary institutions throughout the country.

-Pale lives in Wellington with his wife and contracts out to many organizations all over the country.
+Pale lives in Auckland with his wife and contracts out to many organizations all over the country.